aziflaj/aziflaj.github.io/_demo_posts/2015-03-02-building-slot-game-java.md

 What was left to do, was the UI.
 I could use the really-helpful drag-and-drop UI builder that ships with NetBeans, but I wanted to do it myself.
 I had a really hard time figuring out which kind of layout to use, since the only one I really knew was <a href="http://docs.oracle.com/javase/7/docs/api/java/awt/GridLayout.html" target="_blank"><code>GridLayout</code></a>.
 Anyway beside that, I managed to use <code>FlowLayout</code> and <code>BorderLayout</code>.
 There is a difference between them, but I'm not really capable of pointing that out, so you can check the online JavaDoc for them.

+I managed to build the game, and started to play it.
+I figured out that the coefficients for multiplying the bet were too damn high, but I didn't care as long as I knew that the game worked.

+## My bad practices
+As you can see, the <a href="https://github.com/aziflaj/slots" target="_blank">source code</a> of this simple game is in only one file.
+This is something that I don't like to do anymore.
+A better way to do it is by making the code as modular as it can be.
+By building small modular elements, dividing the UI from the logic of the application, you help yourself during the testing and debugging phase.
+So the first thing that I would like to change, is dividing the whole <code>class Slots extends JFrame</code> from the class that calls it.

+This is done by firstly creating a file called <code>Slots.java</code> that will contain only the code for the UI.
+Then, creating an <code>ActionListener</code> that will listen to different button clicks (there are 5 different buttons).
+Finally, creating a class called <code>App.java</code> that will only create a <code>Slots</code> instance and make it run.

+Basically, the <code>App.java</code> would look like this:

+{% highlight java %}
+public class App {
+  public static void main(String[] args) {
+    javax.swing.SwingUtilities.invokeLater(new Runnable() {
+      @Override
+      public void run() {
+        try {
+          Slots gameWindow = new Slots();
+          gameWindow.setVisible(true);
+        } catch (Exception ex) {
+          javax.swing.JOptionPane.showMessageDialog(null,
+              ex,
+              "Error",
+              javax.swing.JOptionPane.ERROR_MESSAGE);
+          System.exit(1);
+        }
+      }
+  });
+  }
+}
+{% endhighlight %}

+As I remember, <code>SwingUtilities.invokeLater()</code> is used to divide the UI thread from other threads, so if any UI changes are needed, they won't stall the application.

+The Listener class, which might be called something like <code>SlotButtonListener</code>, might be something like this:

+{% highlight java %}
+public class SlotButtonListener implements ActionListener {
+  @Override
+  public void actionPerformed(ActionEvent ae) {
+    if (ae.getSource() == button1) {
+      //do something if button1 is clicked
+    } else if (ae.getSource() == button2) {
+      //do something if button1 is clicked
+    }
+    //...

+    //and so on
+  }
+}
+{% endhighlight %}

+And finally, in the <code>Slots</code> class there would be only the code for defining the UI of the game.
+All the buttons would have <code>SlotButtonListener</code> as action listener.

+Anyone who wants to change the code following these advices is free to do it.
+You can <a href="https://github.com/aziflaj/slots/fork" target="_blank">fork it</a> anytime you want.

+_Do you have any Java programming advice for me?
+Feel free to comment below_